A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

-The implementation of \cite{ferrando2020general}'s algorithm also requires that $S_H$ be positive definite, which is not always guaranteed in practice.
-For this reason, we use a regularization whenever needed, i.e., $S_H^r = S_H - rI_{(p+1)\times (p+1)}$, such that $r$ is equal to zero if $S_H$ is definite positive or less than the minimum eigenvalue of $S_H$ otherwise.
+Implementing \cite{ferrando2020general}'s algorithm requires that $S_H$ be positive definite, which is not always guaranteed in practice.
+For this reason, we use regularization such that $S_H^r = S_H - rI_{(p+1)\times (p+1)}$, where $r$ is equal to zero if $S_H$ is positive definite or less than the minimum eigenvalue of $S_H$ otherwise.
 Thus, $S_H^r$ is guaranteed to be positive-definite.
 To find $r$ for the Wishart mechanism, we use Remark (2) of \cite{sheffet2019old}.
 The remark contains an analytic expression to ensure that $S_H^r$ is positive definite with probability greater than $1-\delta$.
-For the Laplace and Analytic Gaussian mechanisms implementations, we follow a similar idea and define $r$, such that $P[H - rI_{p\times p} \mbox{ definite positive}] \approx p_0$ with a $p_0$ close to one.
-For the Regularized Normal and Regularized Spherical Laplace mechanisms, we define $S_H^r$ as the already-regularized resulting matrix obtained from \cite{wang2019differentially}'s Algorithm 2.
+For the Laplace and Analytic Gaussian mechanisms implementations, we follow a similar idea and define $r$, such that $P[H - rI_{p\times p} \mbox{ definite positive}] \approx p_0$, where $p_0$ is close to one.
+For the Regularized Normal and Regularized Spherical Laplace mechanisms, we define $S_H^r$ as the regularized matrix resulting from \cite{wang2019differentially}'s Algorithm 2.

-Unfortunately, we only have an analytical expression for $r$ for the Wishart mechanism.
+Unfortunately, we only have an analytical expression of $r$ for the Wishart mechanism.
 Hence, as proposed in \cite{pena2021differentially}, we employ simulations to approximate the distribution of the smallest eigenvalue of $H$ and define $r$ to be the $p_0$-percentile of this distribution.
 Note that $P[S_H^r \mbox{ definite positive}] > P[H- rI_{p\times p} \mbox{ definite positive}]$.
 When defining $r$ as before, $r$ sometimes fails to make $S_H^r$ positive definite, with small probability.
-Thus, we define $r$ as equal to three times the minimum eigenvalue of $S_H$, which was chosen based on empirical testing.
-Our adaptation of \cite{ferrando2020general}'s algorithm is provided in the Supplemental Materials.
+Thus, we define $r$ as equal to three times the minimum eigenvalue of $S_H$, which we chose based on empirical testing.
+We provide our adaptation of \cite{ferrando2020general}'s algorithm in the Supplemental Materials.